-Not drinking has become the thing to do over recent years.
-In fact, never has it been easier to say no to the sauce.
-There are now multiple stopgaps throughout the year that encourage (nay, enable) people to take a month-long break from booze - Dry January and Sober October we’re looking at you.
+Not drinking has become the thing to do in recent years.
+It’s pretty standard practice these days to take a bit of a break from the booze with multiple stopgaps throughout the year that encourage (nay, enable) this choice - Dry January and Sober October we’re looking at you.
 There’s even Dry July if you’re in desperate need of a third interval mid-year.
-For some, 30 days of going alcohol-free does what it needs to do – gives your liver some recovery time, restores energy levels, improves sleep, allows your wallet a little relief...
-The list goes on.
+For some, 30 days of going alcohol-free is the perfect way to start the year, giving your liver some recovery time, improving your sleep, giving your wallet a little relief… the list goes on.

 For others, choosing not to drink alcohol is a lifestyle choice and one that doesn’t end on the 31 January.
 Then there are those who flirt with abstinence, opting for low-alcohol equivalents or only drinking occasionally.
 Whatever your reason for staying off the sauce, and there are many merits to doing so, not drinking can be a little tricky to navigate when it comes to social situations.
-Specifically, going out.
+Paritcularly if you're planning an evening out.

 So, if you’re sick of ordering diet cokes or can’t stomach another lime and soda, the good news is that London’s drinking scene has come on leaps and bounds on the non-alcoholic front.
 No longer does an establishment’s booze-free bounty seem like an afterthought, with most bars offering a range of non-alcoholic drinks and cocktails that are just as compelling as their traditional counterparts.